MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ## What can Teams apps do?

-People discover and use Teams apps through a set of capabilities, including tabs, messaging extensions, bots, and connectors.
+People discover and use Teams apps through a set of capabilities that include tabs, messaging extensions, bots, and connectors.
 Your app can have one or a combination of Teams capabilities.
 You can specify your app's scope for only personal workspaces or expand it to group chats and team activities.

 Some apps are simple (send notifications), while others are complex (view patient records).
 When planning your app, remember that Teams is a collaboration hub.
 The best Teams apps help people express themselves and work better together.